 Klingande: I did hit up some of the pool parties, but I popped in and out.

 The Nocturnal Times: Let’s talk a little bit about the music that you’ve been releasing recently as well as what’s to come for you musically.
-You just put out your single “By The River” with Jamie Collins.
+You just put out your single “By The River” with Jamie N Commons.
 What can you tell us about this single and how did you first link with Jamie for it?

 Klingande: The single was written at a writing camp, and I originally thought the song was great, but it was missing something.
-It came to my mind to ask Jamie Collins to sing on it, and that’s when I realized that was what it was missing; it was missing a solid voice to carry the song.
+It came to my mind to ask Jamie N Commons to sing on it, and that’s when I realized that was what it was missing; it was missing a solid voice to carry the song.
 I like to listen to a lot of folk music and stuff like that, so I try to introduce that into my music.

 The Nocturnal Times: You do have a diverse musical background and are known for your inclusion of sax and piano in your music.
 Can you or do you play any instruments yourself?